 The last of our metric on this procurement dashboard is the delivery time.
 Just like for the defect rate, the delivery time is analyzed parallelizing several other suppliers.
 On overall, the supplier 4 performs better as it doesn't have any delayed supply even if it has fewer early delivery than supplier 1 for instance, with 53% early against 74% for the supplier 1 – that one still has 8% of his supplies delivered late.

 Finally, the central metric of this procurement dashboard is one of the most important ones when it comes to evaluating the actual worth of your internal procurement investments within the context of your company.
-It is not calculated as regular ROI (with the formula ROI = (Gain from investment – Cost of investment) / Cost of investment), but instead by dividing the annual cost savings by the annual internal cost of procurement, and is expressed as a ratio.
+It is not calculated as regular ROI (with the formula ROI = (gain from investment – cost of investment) / cost of investment), but instead by dividing the annual cost savings by the annual internal cost of procurement, and is expressed as a ratio.
 This ROI should ideally have a massive payback of ten times for internal procurement investments.
-This year, we see that the procurement ROI is of 9.2, which is a little under the benchmark target, set at 10.
+This year, we see that the procurement ROI is of 9.2, which is a little under the benchmark target.

 Most of the procurement professionals are used to working with raw data, and face difficulties extracting it from various sources – ERP software, databases, csv files, etc. Then comes the problem of presenting it in a meaningful way to stakeholders and decision-makers to allow them to easily understand the big picture and make sound decisions.
-Using a modern dashboard software like datapine to create professional procurement dashboards is a way to overcome these difficulties and drive your performance forward.
+Using modern dashboard software like datapine to create professional procurement dashboards is a way to overcome these difficulties and drive your performance forward.
+Are you ready to dive into your own analysis and create stunning dashboards?
+Try datapine for a 14-day trial, for free, and take your procurement department onto the next level!

 Setup only takes one minute.
 No credit card required!